THIS SUNDAY

 Different people wear different things.
 Some wear golf shirts, some wear shirts and ties.
 A good approach is to come comfortably but respectably dressed.

-At Westminster on Sunday Morning there is Kids and Youth Ministry (Sunday School) for those aged pre-school to the end of high school.
+At Westminster on Sunday Morning there is Kids and Youth Ministry (Sunday School) for those aged pre-school to the end of high school, although some high school students choose to stay in the main service for the entire duration.

 Worship and Time with the Pastor

-The Children and Youth stay in the sanctuary to worship at the start of the service and then have a time with the Pastor (called Kids’ Time) about 15 minutes into the start of the service.
-Then they head into two different groups.
+The Children and Youth stay in the sanctuary to worship at the start of the service and then have a time with the Pastor or Coordinator of Youth (called Youth Focus) about 15 minutes into the start of the service.
+Then they head into three different groups based on age.
+If they’re unsure about what to do, a teacher will direct them when they get downstairs.

 What Happens Then?

-There is an older group and a younger group.
+There is an older group and two younger groups.
 The younger groups begins at age 4.
 If you’re new, the teachers will tell you which class to be a part of.

 Classes